gstrenge/data-assimilation/README.md

 Python application that receives raw measurements data from an MQTT Broker, calculates actual values and stores them in InfluxDB.
 You can find the repo [here](https://github.com/encresearch/mqtt-connector).
 ### Telegraf
 Plugin-driven server agent for collecting and reporting metrics about the hosting server.
 Data is also stored in InfluxDB.
 Configuration file can also be found in the ```etc/``` directory.
+### Watchtower
+Checks changes made to the images that containers were originally started from.
+If a change is detected, it will automatically restart the container using the new image.
+For more info, visit [here]https://hub.docker.com/r/centurylink/watchtower/)
 ### Data Analysis [Work in Progress]
 Flask microservice that makes continuous queries to the InfluxDB and performs analysis and predictions based on the data.
 Repo can be found [here](https://github.com/encresearch/data-analysis)